substantic/rain/docs/guide/user.rst

 ::

-   from rain.client import blob, pickled

-   blob(b"Raw data")  # Creates a data object with a defined content

-   blob(b"Raw data", label="input data")  # Data with a non-default label
+   from rain.client import blob, pickled blob(b"Raw data")  # Creates a data object with a defined content blob(b"Raw data", label="input data")  # Data with a non-default label
                                           # (Default label is 'const')
    blob("String data")  # Creates a data object from a string, the content type
                         # is set to 'text'
    blob("[1, 2, 3, 4]", content_type="json")  # Data with a specified content type
    blob([1, 2, 3, 4], encode="json")  # Serialize python object to JSON and set
                                       # content type to "json"
    blob([1, 2, 3, 4], encode="pickle")  # Serialize python object by pickle
                                         # content type to "pickle"
    pickled([1, 2, 3, 4])  # Short-cut for blob(..., encode="pickle")

 Built-in tasks
 ==============

-The following four tasks are supported directly by Rain governor:
+The following tasks are supported directly by the Rain governor:

+*Concat* (:class:`rain.client.tasks.Concat`)
-* *concat* (:func:`rain.client.tasks.export`) Concatencates inputs into one resulting blob.
+  Concatencates inputs into one resulting blob.

+*Load*, *LoadDir* (:class:`rain.client.tasks.Load`, :class:`rain.client.tasks.LoadDir`)
+  Creates data object from an external file or direftory.
+  (Note: The current version does not support tracking external resources;
+  therefore, this operation "internalizes" the file, i.e. it makes a copy of it into the working directory.)

+*Store* (:class:`rain.client.tasks.Store`)
-* *export* (:func:`rain.client.tasks.export`) Saves data object to a filesystem.
+  Saves data object to a filesystem.
   The data are saved into local file system of the governor on which the task is executed.
 This task is usually used for saving files to a distributed file system, hence it does not matter which governor performs the task.

-* *open* (:func:`rain.client.tasks.open`) Creates data object from a file (Note:
-  The current version does not support tracking external resources; therefore, this operation "internalize" file, i.e. it makes a copy of it into the working directory.
+*Sleep* (:class:`rain.client.tasks.Sleep`)
-* *sleep* (:func:`rain.client.tasks.sleep`) Task that forwards its input as its output after a specified delay.
+  Task that forwards its input as its output after a specified delay.
+Mostly for testing and benchmarking.

+*Execute* (:class:`rain.client.tasks.SliceDirectory`)
+  Run an external program with given inputs, parameters and resources.
+  See :class:`rain.client.Program` if you execute a program repeatedly with different data.

+*MakeDirectory* (:class:`rain.client.tasks.MakeDirectory`)
-* *make_directory* (:func:`rain.client.tasks.make_directory`) Tasks that creates
+  Tasks that creates a directory combining the inputs under given paths.

-  a directory from input data objects.
-* *split_directory* (:func:`rain.client.tasks.slice_directory`) Tasks that takes
+*SliceDirectory* (:class:`rain.client.tasks.SliceDirectory`)
-  a file/subdirectory from a directory object.
+  Tasks that extracts a file or subdirectory from a directory object.

-(Examples for last two tasks are in section :ref:`directories`)

 ::

   # This example demonstrates usage of four built-in tasks
   from rain.client import tasks, Client, blob

   client = Client("localhost", 7210)

   with client.new_session() as session:

       # Create tasks opening an external file
-      data1 = tasks.open("/path/to/data")
+      data1 = tasks.Load("/path/to/data")

       # Create a constant object
       data2 = blob("constant data")

       # Merge two objects
-      merge = tasks.concat((data1, data2))
+      merge = tasks.Concat((data1, data2))

       # Sleep for 1s
-      result = tasks.sleep(1, merge)
+      result = tasks.Sleep(merge, 1.0)

       # Write result into file
-      tasks.export(result, "/path/to/result")
+      tasks.Store(result, "/path/to/result")

       session.submit()
       session.wait_all()

+(Examples for the directory-related tasks are in section :ref:`directories`)

 Running external programs
 =========================

-Task ``tasks.execute``
+Task ``tasks.Execute``
 ----------------------

 The whole functionality is built around built-in task